-Definition of safeguarding from Keeping Children Safe in Education (KCSIE) (DfE: currently in force): This is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Definition of safeguarding from Keeping Children Safe in Education (KCSIE) (DfE: currently in force): This is defined as providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, whether that is within or outside the home, including online; preventing the impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 Children (Woldingham usually refers to students as cited in this policy, except where legislative and regulatory criteria require us to refer to them as children) include everyone under the age of 18.